ethanhs/material/README.md

 # Material PySide

 [![Join the chat at https://gitter.im/IronManMark20/Material](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/IronManMark20/Material?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+^^ I am often on Gitter so you will find me there.

 A collection of PySide Widgets for theming applications to give a material design look.

-Currently, only PySide and Python2 are working.
-Python3 will be tested soon.
+Currently, only PySide for Qt4 is working.
+Python 2.7 and 3.x works!

 This is a repository for Material Design qt stylesheets and widgets.
 Currently, the following widgets are supported (not all implemented right now):

-- Slider -  not implemented (vertical and horizontal)
 - LineEdit - implemented
-- TextEdit - not implemented
+- TextEdit - not implemented (v0.2)
 - PushButton - FAB, Raised and Flat
 - TabBar - implemented
 - ListView - implemented
 - ProgressBar - implemented
 - Checkbox - implemented
 - TopBar - implemented
-- Dialog - not implemented
+- Dialog - not implemented (v0.2)

 QPushButton has 3 styles: Flat, Raised, and Floating Action.
 To read more on these styles [read the button spec](http://www.google.com/design/spec/components/buttons.html).

 Also, I have added a custom Text class which uses Roboto font as a bonus.

-This is still a work in progress to a degree, especially the parts that aren't done (duh).
 To see the example, run the `example.py` file.
 It will give you an example application.

 #Screenshots